Neha Pun murder

 On 2 February 2016, the dead body of a teenage girl was found at Nayagaun of Pokhara-15, Nepal.
-The body was later identified as Yoruna Pun aka Neha.
+The body was later identified as Yoruna Pun Neha.
 She was an actress who had had roles in two films and working at the Smile Cafe.

 In 2018 Kirtan Khadgi was convicted and sentenced to life in prison for raping and killing her.